 Julie Richardson, PhD

 Julie is a Professor in the School of Rehabilitation Science at McMaster University.
-She is a physiotherapist and has a Master’s degree in Psychology from University of Otago, New Zealand and a PhD in Epidemiology from the University of Toronto.
-She teaches Community Health/Community Practice in the Physiotherapy Program which includes approaches to the prevention and management of chronic disease.
+She is a physiotherapist and has a Master’s degree in Psychology from the University of Otago, New Zealand and a Ph.D. in Epidemiology from the University of Toronto.
+She teaches Community Health/Community Practice in the Physiotherapy Program which includes approaches to the prevention and management of the chronic disease.
 She also teaches Research Methodology and a course about Chronic Disease in the Rehabilitation Science Graduate Program.
 Her research interests include identifying persons at risk for functional decline and rehabilitation interventions to prevent functional decline and maintain health status in persons with chronic illness.
 She also works with family physicians around the assessment of preclinical disability to teach seniors how to avoid falls and maintain their mobility.
-Recent work has involved clinical trials which have examined complex rehabilitation interventions in primary care settings and have included behavioural, educational and self-management interventions to maximise function, health status and quality of life for persons with chronic illness.
+Recent work has involved clinical trials that have examined complex rehabilitation interventions in primary care settings and have included behavioral, educational and self-management interventions to maximize function, health status and quality of life for persons with chronic illness.

 The Oncology Division’s mandate is to provide our members with a networking opportunity to connect with other physiotherapists working in the field of oncology.
 We have a proactive executive group responsible for hosting a number of courses throughout the year, distributing newsletters, and keeping members up to date on the latest research.

 We are committed to education physiotherapists ad the general public about the essential role of cancer rehabilitation in the continuum of cancer care.